Forricide/still-feel-alive/Chapter 7.md

 He stops, looking at her.
 If there's any emotion involved in talking about such sensitive topics, it doesn't show.

 "I don't have any... deformities.
-As you put it."
+As you said."

 Gregor nods.
 "And you do not have the tattoo, either.
 You are not one of us.
 I am sorry for presuming otherwise."

 "It's okay.
 You thought that was the case, because I can't remember anything?"

-*Not* anything, a little voice in her head says. *There are still some memories left.*
+*Not* everything, a little voice in her head says. *There are still some memories left.*

 "Yes.
 It does not matter.
 I have more questions for you about your power."